Millstone: The rotating millstone

-This rotating millstone was spin by many ladies.
-The millstones name changes in many different parts of India.
-This is because there are so many different languages.
-The parts though will still stay the same.

-It's also known as a "hand millstone", "arm millstone" or "moulinet", and in Latin as a "molendinum bracchis" or "molendinum manuale".

 According to de Barry, the oldest circular stone millstone was unearthed in the ruins of the town of Olynthus: it was the millstone of an oil mill, not a flour mill.
 Historians Marie-Claire Amouretti and Georges Comet point out that these millstones pre-date the earliest known examples of circular grain mills.
 So it was probably through oil production that the first rotary crushing machine was introduced.
 Cereals and other fruits and seeds followed.